-The Compliance Function is outsourced to AICL's insurance manager and was overseen by the Executive Director provided by AICL's insurance manager.
+The Compliance Function is outsourced to AICL's insurance manager and is overseen by the Executive Director provided by AICL's insurance manager who also serves as the Key Function Holder for Compliance.
 Compliance services are provided by the insurance manager, with input from the Arch Group and from co-insurance and MGA partners where required.
 The insurance manager's compliance team is adequately resourced and is not involved in the operational aspects of the Company.